Mayfield High School (Ohio): Academics

 In addition to traditional course offerings, Mayfield High School offers classes in the Excel TECC (Technical Education Career Consortium) program.
 Excel TECC is a two-year program that offers students a hands on experience with real world career fields.
 Students can choose between a number of programs including: nursing, computer science, cosmetology, early childhood education, auto cad, graphic design, Construction, Horticulture, Fire and E.M.S classes, automotive, college courses, and many more.
 Excel TECC also allows students to earn college credits after completion.
 Students can enroll into the Excel TECC program from any school that is part of the program.
 Mayfield also provides students a variety of Advanced Placement, honors, and special education classes.

 Mayfield also has offers unique art programs like the Art Docent program which helps educate K-3 students about different artists and art styles.
 Not only does Mayfield invest in its art program, but they also take pride in their music programs.
 Mayfield High School band also known as The Pride of Mayfield can be heard rehearsing their songs throughout the city of Mayfield on warm nights in the beginning of the school year.

 Mayfield also offers numerous competitive clubs such as Speech and Debate, Mock Trial, Model UN, Science Olympiad, FIRST Robotics; and compete in competitions such as the AMC, USABO, Skills USA and more.
 Oftentimes, Mayfield Teams rank in the top 10% of most competitions.
 In total, the school has a total of 38 clubs, which often participate in public outreach in the community.
 The school also offers Student Council, National Honors, National Technical Honors, and Science National Honors societies for students.

 Athletics

-As of the 2015-2016 school year, Mayfield High School is a member of the Western Reserve Conference.
-Previously, it was part of the Northeast Ohio Conference, which was dissolved following the 2014-2015 school year.
+As of the 2015-2016 school year, Mayfield High School is a member of the Suburban League, American Division.
+Previously, it was part of the Western Reserve Conference, which dissolved in 2026 and the Northeast Ohio Conference, which was dissolved following the 2014-2015 school year.
 The school offers nearly a dozen sports each for boys and girls.
 Sports offered at Mayfield High School include: baseball, football, soccer, swimming, golf, hockey, tennis, volleyball, basketball, bowling, cross country, cheerleading, wrestling, track, and fast pitch.